speedment/speedment-doc/pages/join.md

 ## The Join Component

-The `JoinComponent` can be used to create type safe joins between tables.
-Any number between two and six tables can be joined.
+The `JoinComponent` (available in Speedment 3.0.23 and later) can be used to create type safe joins between tables.
+It allows up to six table to be joined in different ways as described in this chapter.

 ## Join Types